hotsphink/proposal-defer-import-eval/README.md

 import * as ns from "y" with { lazyInit: true }
 ```

-or using a custom keyword, in this case using `lazy import` as a stand in:
+or using a custom keyword, in this case using `lazy import` as a stand-in:

 ```js
 lazy import {x} from "y";